msatul1305/Linux/Azure Cloud/Microsoft Azure Developer Associate AZ-204/6_Connect_Azure_and_3rd_party_services/6_1_API_Management/readme.md

           - Caching Policies
             - Store responses to cache
             - get previously stored responses from cache
-            - Remove fromm cache
+            - Remove from cache
           - etc.
         - Policy scope
           - Global - for all APIs inside API Management
           - Product scope - for all APIs under a product
           - API scope - for single API
-          - Operation scope - for single operation
+          - Operation scope—for single operation
+        - Subscription key scopes
+          - All APIs
+          - Single API
+            - and all of its endpoints
+          - Product
+            - collection of one or more APIs in API Management(APIM).
+          - Note: API management also supports other mechanisms for securing access to APIs:
+            - OAuth2.0, Client certificates, IP allow listing
         - Policy execution time [policy_structure_sample](policy_structure_sample.xml)
-          - Inbound policies: executes when a request is received from a client
+          - Inbound policies: execute when a request is received from a client
           - Backend policies: executes before a request is forwarded to a managed service(backend)
-          - Outbound policies: executes when before a response is sent to a client
+          - Outbound policies: execute when before a response is sent to a client
-          - On-Error policies: executes when an exception is raised
+          - On-Error policies: execute when an exception is raised
     - Configure API Management to accept client certificates
       - Portal -> API management -> Security -> Certificates -> Add
       - Portal -> API management -> APIs -> Policies for inbound processing (</>) -> add policy
     - Protecting APIs from unauthorized access using keys and client certificate
-    - Use policies to change behaviour of API through configuration
+    - Use policies to change the behavior of API through configuration
     - Implement policies like throttling, and caching
       - Implement throttling to prevent resource exhaustion
         - e.g. Inbound policy -> <rate-limit calls="5" renewal-period="10">  (max 5 times in 10s)